veracruz-project/veracruz/sdk/veracruz-mcu-client/MCU_CLIENT_INSTRUCTIONS.md

 # MCU client demo

 This is a quick guide on how to run the MCU client demo.
-It assumes you have already set up a Veracruz build environment (see [BUILD_INSTRUCTIONS.markdown](../BUILD_INSTRUCTIONS.markdown)), and are familiar with running the Veracruz server.
+It assumes you have already set up a Veracruz build environment (see [Build instructions](../../docker/README.md)), and are familiar with running the Veracruz server.

 ## Setup and servers